Programme

 The music

-• Jean Sibelius La fille de Pohjola (Pohjolas Tochter)
+• Jean Sibelius La Fille de Pohjola (Pohjolas Tochter)

 • Piotr Ilitch Tchaïkovski Concerto pour violon et orchestre